 What Causes Indoor Air Quality Problems?

-The sources of indoor air quality problems and pollution are often the same as the sources for outdoor air pollution:
+The sources of indoor air quality problems and pollution are often the same as the sources of outdoor air pollution:

 - Combustible products, like coal, gas, kerosene, and wood